 Competition for talent, in general, will become greater with higher salaries and remuneration packages being offered.
 There is an ultimate ceiling to this approach though.
 Beyond this what else does your organisation offer that is attractive?

 While most employees will welcome a return to the office there is no doubt that lockdowns have enhanced our ability to work virtually and, in most cases, more productively.
-The need to recognize this and for organisations to offer even more flexibility in work arrangements will become a greater reality in 2022.
+The need to recognise this and for organisations to offer even more flexibility in work arrangements will become a greater reality in 2022.
 What impact will these things have on targeted investment in hard infrastructure, workforce development and the growing importance of a leader’s ability to connect?

 The Growing Importance of a Leader’s Ability to Connect